X-lab-3D/PANDORA/README.md

 ## Diagram
-PANDORA has been implemented in an Object-Oriented Design (OOD).
+PANDORA has been implemented in an Object-Oriented Design(OOD).
 Resulting in a comprehensible and user-friendly framework.

-Pandora class: represents a user defined modelling case(s)

 [Diagram](https://github.com/DarioMarzella/PANDORA/blob/issue_90/class_diagram.png?raw=true)